 Although you do have the right to enter your digits while using the telephone, it might be nice to have options to intersperse voice moves with typing, which I already do now when dictating quick messages or notes.

-Say you may have just taken a photograph or batch of images you’d prefer to ship to contact immediately.
-I envision an even more wise assistant savvy sufficient to execute the command “good enough, Google.
-Send these photographs to Jason.” after selecting them within the gallery.
-It would also assist, after all, so to vocally launch Google Voice moves from the photo gallery app.
+Say you may have just taken a photograph or batch of images you’d prefer to ship to the contact immediately.
+I envision an even more wise assistant, savvy sufficient to execute the command “good enough, Google.
+Send these photographs to Jason.
+After selecting them within the gallery.
+It would also assist, after all, to vocally launch Google Voice moves from the photo gallery app.

 What I am proposing would completely require a deeper stage of integration with the working machine’s many menus, submenus, and apps.
-But it’s a route I believe we’re headed in, and one in which Google (and Apple, and Nuance, and others) are very in a position to achieving.
+But it’s a route I believe we’re headed in, and one in which Google (and Apple, and Nuance, and others) are very well-positioned to achieve

 Most definitely like some of you, I have previously been skeptical about talking instructions into my telephone, as a minimum in public areas.
 Yet the practice is already becoming more not unusual (at the least right here in Silicon Valley).